eoe-git/baseball_forecaster/README.md

 The standard run takes about an hour to complete

 ## Limitations
-Currently it only forecasts counting stats for batting (g, pa, ab, h, double, triple, hr, r, rbi sb, cs, bb, so, ibb, hbp, sh, sf, g_idp)
+Currently it only forecasts counting stats for batting (g, pa, ab, h, double, triple, hr, r, rbi sb, cs, bb, so, ibb, hbp, sh, sf, gidp)

 There are difficulties predicting outliers, since the model does not want to overfit to incorporate them